jackyzha0/quartz/content/Meta/Moves/Paladin.md

 ### Last Stand
 <span class="move-trigger">When you mark your fourth condition,</span> immediately refresh all of your Armor.
 ### Quest
 <span class="move-trigger">When you dedicate yourself to a mission,</span> describe what the dedication looks like and state what you set out to do.
-The GM will give you an associated blessing.
-While you stay true to your goal, this
+The GM will give you an associated blessing. <span class="move-trigger">While you stay true to your goal,</span> this
 blessing remains yours.
 At the end of each session, gain 1 XP if you’ve made significant progress on your quest but haven’t completed it.
 <span class="move-trigger">When you complete your Quest,</span> immediately lose your blessing and either gain 3 XP, heal 3 conditions, or heal a locked condition.
 ### Robin
-You have taken on a young Apprentice (Page 26).
-When your Apprentice Assists you in a task, on a **12+** you both heal 1 condition.
+You have taken on a young Apprentice (Page 26). <span class="move-trigger">When your Apprentice Assists you in a task,</span> on a **12+** you both heal 1 condition.
-The Only Thing They Fear When you Engage or Let Fly, on a **12+** your foe also Fears you.
+The Only Thing They Fear <span class="move-trigger">When you Engage or Let Fly,</span> on a **12+** your foe also Fears you.
 When
 you Compel or Decree someone who Fears you, you can use up that Fear for a **+2** bonus to the roll.
 ### There Are No Chains On Me
 <span class="move-trigger">When you go out of your way to violate one of your Virtues,</span> instead of losing access to its benefit you alter the virtue to fit your action.
 It
-is up to you how ‘virtuous’ the new vow is at all.
-When you change Playbooks, you can keep any and all altered Virtues if you wish.
+is up to you how ‘virtuous’ the new vow is at all. <span class="move-trigger">When you change Playbooks,</span> you can keep any and all altered Virtues if you wish.
 Once
 you have altered a Virtue you may no longer take any more paladin Advanced Moves when you Level Up.
 ### Virtuous
 Gain another Divine Virtue.